Our strong relationships with parents support the children to achieve and make the best progress they can.

 Then your child’s class teacher is the best person to speak to and if they are unable to help they will be able to sign post you to people in school or external agencies who can.

-Our SENDCo, Mrs Irene Field may be able to refer your child to the following agencies:
+Our SENDCos, Mrs Irene Field and Mrs Kathryn Lloyd may be able to refer your child to the following agencies:

 - Speech and Language Team